Tearsheet

 Jeffrey M. Farber, Executive Vice President, Chief Financial Officer

-Jeffrey M. Farber joined The Hanover Insurance Group in October 2016 as Executive Vice President and Chief Financial Officer.
-His responsibilities encompass finance, accounting, investments, actuarial, enterprise risk management, treasury, investor relations, mergers and acquisitions, and internal audit.
-Before his tenure at Hanover, Mr. Farber spent five years at American International Group (AIG) where he served as Deputy Chief Financial Officer and Chief Risk Officer for the company's commercial and consumer businesses.
-Previously, he was the Chief Financial Officer of GAMCO Investors, Inc., a publicly traded asset manager.
-He also held senior accounting and finance roles at The Bear Stearns Companies, Inc., and began his career at Deloitte & Touche LLP, rising to partner.
+Jeffrey M. Farber joined The Hanover in October 2016 as Executive Vice President and Chief Financial Officer.
+With over 30 years of experience in the insurance and financial services industries, he is responsible for finance, accounting, investments, actuarial, enterprise risk management, treasury, investor relations, mergers & acquisitions, and internal audit.
+Before The Hanover, Farber spent five years at American International Group (AIG) as Deputy Chief Financial Officer and Chief Risk Officer for their commercial and consumer businesses.
+He also served as Chief Financial Officer of GAMCO Investors, Inc., a publicly traded asset manager, and held senior accounting and finance roles at The Bear Stearns Companies, Inc. Farber began his career at Deloitte & Touche LLP, where he became a partner.

 Richard W. Lavey, Executive Vice President, Chief Operating Officer